pyr/cyanite/doc/source/administrator.rst

 ~~~~~

 The index determines where metric names will be stored.
-Two types of indices are available now: "agent" and
-"cassandra".
-If no index section is present,
-An in-memory (agent) index will be assumed.

-The agent index takes no options.
+The only type of index available now is: "cassandra".
 The cassandra index takes the following options:

 *cluster*: